AR5002 - Design Project 2.2 (2023/24)

-This module focuses on the process of designing two or more building projects.
-This is done through to the introduction of more complex criteria, than at the previous level, and anticipates a higher level of spatial and material resolution.
-The module develops skills in the integration of structural, material, environmental and experiential strategies that are tested through the resolution of the design projects.
-Students are expected to offer articulate explanations of their proposals, be able to discuss their ethical and professional considerations, present their case for specific social and environmental strategies, demonstrate an understanding of the relationship between building technologies and the execution of their design.
+The aims of Design Project 2.2 are to focus on the process of designing two or more building projects.
+It builds on the skills, knowledge and critical reflection of its co-requisite AR5001 Design Skills, anticipating a higher level of spatial and material resolution.
+The module develops your skills in the integration of structural, material, environmental and experiential strategies that are tested through the resolution of the design projects.

 Prior learning requirements